-DIY magnets and magnetic gaming time chart with a cookie sheet?
-Easy!
-Now, learn to make it so no one guesses that it’s a cookie sheet.
-That’s way better.
+Learn how to make DIY magnets and magnetic gaming time chart that no one can guess it’s a cookie sheet.
 It will even be a nice wall art for a boy’s room!

-In the last post, I made a frame for the magnetic chart that I want to use to manage my son’s video game time.
-Since I used a cookie sheet, there was no way I was hanging it on my wall without modifications! 😉
+In the last post, I made a frame for the magnetic gaming time chart that I want to use to manage my son’s video game time.
+Since I used a cookie sheet, there was no way I was hanging it on my wall without modifications! ?

 Now, for the final step of the project: the bottom of the cookie sheet and the DIY magnets.

 Each blue line represents a day of the week and the dotted lines divide the day into three: morning, afternoon and night.
-Do you like the Pikachu I drew to stay in the theme? 😉 (I even made an English version for you guys!!)
+Do you like the Pikachu I drew to stay in the theme? ?
+You can easily make all of it in a software like Word.

 Second, I spread Mod Podge directly on the cookie sheet.
 I placed the first printed sheet trying to remove as many bubbles as possible.